-Comment [UNW-DPC34]: This sentence is meant to provide a brief description of how the mechanism works/is funded.
+Comment [LMB34]: This sentence was meant to provide a brief description of how the mechanism works/is funded.
 We have reworded it, as the focus should be on the work of Members and Partners.

 ~~primarily~~ through membership in Thematic Priority Areas (TPAs) and time-bound Task Forces (TFs).